markyoder/wasp_clone/wasphalite/README.md

 5. Iterative Attributes - expressions which are evaluated iteratively for a specified range(s) with optional separator and format.
 6. Template imports - import a template into the existing template with optional use of data object.
 7. Iterative template imports - import a template for each element of an array via 'using' an array or repeatedly via range variables.
-8. Conditional action blocks - support pre-processor style #if/ifdef/ifndef - #elseif/else - #endif conditional blocks which will only be emitted when the appropriate condition is true.
+8. Conditional blocks - support pre-processor style #if/ifdef/ifndef - #elseif/else - #endif conditional blocks which will only be emitted when the appropriate condition is true.

 Each construct is evaluated and emitted into the evaluation stream which can be redirected to a file when using the HALITE utility, or c++ std::ostream when using the wasphalite api.